 - 1. Pre-engagement procedures: Before the audit begins, the auditor performs procedures such as an independence assessment and a preengagement audit risk assessment.
-The auditor confirms his/her independence from the client and also issues an engagement letter setting out the objectives, scope and limitations of the audit engagement, the responsibilities of management and the auditor and other matters. - Risk assessment: While planning for the audit, the auditor gathers information about the client and its operating environment, including an understanding of the internal controls and business processes. - 3.
-Risk response: Having assessed the audit risks (i.e., the areas where errors are more likely to occur than others), the auditor performs audit procedures to verify the accuracy of the figures in the financial statements. - 4.
-Reporting: In addition to the opinion on the financial statements, the auditor issues a report on the findings to management and the audit committee. - 5.
-Follow-up: Issues that were identified during the audit will be followed up in the next year's audit to see if recommendations were implemented.
+The auditor confirms his or her independence from the client and also issues an engagement letter that sets out the objectives, scope and limitations of the audit engagement, the responsibilities of management and the auditor, and other matters. - 2.
+Risk assessment: While planning for the audit, the auditor gathers information about the client and its operating environment, including information about the client's internal controls and business processes. - 3.
+Risk response: Having assessed the audit risks (i.e., the areas where errors are more likely to occur than others), the auditor performs audit procedures to verify the accuracy of the figures in the financial statements. - Reporting: In addition to the opinion on the financial statements, the auditor issues a report on the findings to management and the audit committee. - 5.
+Follow-up: Issues that were identified during the audit are followed up in the next year's audit to see if recommendations were implemented.

-For more information, see "What to Expect from a Financial Audit" on our website.
+For more information about this process, see What to Expect from a Financial Audit on our website.